Demyelination occurs when myelin, which is the protective coating of nerve cells, sustains damage. When this happens, neurological problems can occur.

-This article looks at some conditions that cause demyelination, the symptoms that may develop, and the treatment options for each.
+This article looks at some conditions that cause demyelinating disease, the symptoms that may develop, and the treatment options for each.

-How well impulses travel determines how smoothly and quickly a person can perform everyday movements.
+How well impulses travel is one of the factors that determines how smoothly and quickly a person can perform everyday movements.
 When something disrupts the myelin sheath, it can cause potentially serious complications with the nervous system.

-Some conditions result in damage to the myelin sheath, which can cause problems in the brain, the eyes, the spinal cord, and other parts of the body.
+Some conditions damage the myelin sheath, which can cause problems in the brain, the eyes, the spinal cord, and other nerves in the body.
 Doctors call these conditions demyelinating diseases.

 There are several different conditions that can lead to demyelination.
 The sections below look at some of these in more detail.